Spirou42/metaPixel/Software/README.md

 ## Structural Overview
 The work horse of the metaPixel control software is the task switcher of the Queue library [**taskQueue**].
-All processes such as Effects, command line interface, UI SubSystem (current implementation is outdated) and the DMX interface are implemented either interrupt based or
+All processes such as Effects, command line interface, UI SubSystem (current implementation is outdated) and the DMX interface are implemented either interrupt based or by calling a processing function on a regular basis.